-There are three ways to end cruise control:
+There are four ways to end cruise control:

+- Step lightly on the brake pedal.

+- Press ∅.

+- Shift the transmission to N (Neutral).

-- To disengage cruise control, step lightly on the brake pedal. - Press the on the steering wheel. - To turn off the cruise control, press () on the steering wheel.
+- To turn off cruise control, press (5).

 Erasing Speed Memory

 The cruise control set speed is erased from memory if () is pressed or if the vehicle is turned off.